 If your tax bill is greater than £1,000, you have to make payments on account by the 31st of July each year.
 This means you make two tax payments – one in advance, one in arrears.

 There is no legal difference between you and your business, and you are liable for any business debts.
 Although it’s not advisable, you could use the same bank account for your business and personal transactions.
 There’s no need to report your individual transactions, only your income, expenses, and profit.
 It is good practice, though, to record all your business transactions – income and outgoings – and to save relevant receipts.

 A limited company exists completely separately from you.
 You transact business as a corporation rather than as an individual.
 The main advantage is that your personal assets are protected.
-If your company closes or experiences difficulties, your personal assets cannot be taken to cover any liabilities.
+If your company is declared bankrupt, your personal assets cannot be taken to cover any liabilities.

 As you can see, this offers significant protection for you.
 However, it also comes with significant responsibilities.
 You have to operate your company within the law.
 This includes:

 - Filing annual returns and accounts with Companies House each year

 - Notifying Companies House of any major changes to your business